Nippon Kangyo Bank: History

-Overview

 Nippon Kangyo Bank was founded in 1897 as a governmental institution providing long-term light industrial and agricultural loans under the Nippon Kangyo Bank Act of 1896.
 The Industrial Bank of Japan was also founded in 1902, providing long-term heavy industrial loans.
 Nippon Kangyo Bank had offices only in Tokyo and Osaka, leaving nationwide local services in the charge of its subsidiaries known as Noko Bank (lit.
 Agricultural and Industrial Bank).
 A Noko Bank was established in each of the prefectures of Japan, except for Hokkaidō where a similar role was played by Hokkaido Takushoku Bank.

 In order to provide long-term loans, the bank's source of funds was not deposits but securities.
 The bank was also authorized to issue premium-bearing debentures.
 The bank financed, however, landlords and partnerships, and there were little money to go around individual farmers.
 In 1911 the Nippon Kangyo Bank act was amended so that Nippon Kangyo Bank could handle deposit accounts and offer short-term finance.
 In the latter of Taishō period the bank embarked on real estate investments, while Noko Banks were absorbed into Nippon Kangyo Bank one after another.
 The bank dramatically increased its scale of operations.

 During World War II, Nippon Kangyo Bank was the lead management underwriter of war bonds for Japanese government.
 In reality, the war bond by Nippon Kangyo Bank was a lottery rather than a bond.
 Today's Japanese lottery (takarakuji) has its origin in this war bond.

 Following World War II the Nippon Kangyo Bank, like the Industrial Bank of Japan, lost its earlier status as semi-public bank by being privatized in 1950, following a recommendation from Supreme Commander of the Allied Powers General Douglas MacArthur.
 It thus became a commercial bank following the Nippon Kangyo Bank Repeal Act of 1950.
 The long-term banking division of Nippon Kangyo Bank was transferred to newly established Long-Term Credit Bank of Japan.
 The bank became popular among the public with the new rose logo, mascot named Nobara-chan (lit.
 Rose-chan) and advertising slogan "Rose's HBJ" (「ばらの勧銀」, Bara no Kangin).